tabahi/TabahiConsole/README.md

 [https://tabahi.tech](https://tabahi.tech/)

-- OTA over the internet from [console.tabahi.tech](https://console.tabahi.tech/).
+- OTA update compiled binary over the internet from [console.tabahi.tech](https://console.tabahi.tech/).
 - Change or view synchronized variables from the web.
 - Push data to cloud and view it nicely on the [console.tabahi.tech](https://console.tabahi.tech/).
 - Uses simple yet secure TCP channel.
 Doesn't use HTTPS to save resources.